Ms Hannah Ford

 Eligible to supervise Masters and PhD (as Co-Supervisor) - email supervisor to discuss availability.

-Hannah Ford is a Postdoctoral researcher in Wine Business and Marketing at the University of Adelaide working on the marketing pillar of the Advancement of Australian Lifestyle Wines CRC-P Project.
+Dr Hannah Ford is a Postdoctoral researcher at Adelaide University working on the marketing pillar of the Advancement of Australian Lifestyle Wines CRC-P Project.

 Hannah also holds a BSc in Nutrition with Food Consumer Sciences from the University of Reading and has worked as a Consumer Scientist for Mondelez International gaining extensive industry sensory experience.
 In between her time working in industry and commencing her PhD, Hannah worked in a winery in New Zealand which provided a practical insight into the wine making process and business.